akanainc/automation/README.md

     email.sender=
 ```

-When configuring a Policy or Community Manager containers, it is <span style="color:red">*required</span> to include `audit.maxContentSize`.

 ```
     # com.soa.policy.handler.audit
     audit.maxContentSize=
 ```

 ```
     # com.soa.admin.console
     admin.console.domain.enabled=
 ```

 ### Deployment Zone configuration
-Deployment Zones are automatically configured when either creating a new cluster or a new ND is registered and NOT added
-into an existing cluster.
+Deployment Zones are automatically configured when either creating a new cluster or a new ND is registered and NOT added into an existing cluster.
 New properties are introduced and only required for ND containers:

 ```